 What reviewers love

 This treadmill, unlike others, does not have any handles making it perfect for walking and for storing.
-It weighs 26.2kg and has a diameter of 15cm – perfect for sliding underneath a bed, a couch or for using paired with a standing desk.
-It has a 500watt motor and six speeds to choose from – ranging from one to six kilometres per hour.
+It weighs 26.2kg and has a diameter of 15cm – perfect for sliding underneath a bed, a couch, or for using paired with a standing desk.
+It has a 500watt motor and six speeds to choose from – ranging from one to six miles per hour.
 With a low-noise motor and belt, it can be used in flats, too.
 Use its LED display to track speed, time, distance, and calories and control the machine with ease using the remote control.

 With an incline range almost double that of some of our other picks, this treadmill is perfect for replicating the feel and benefits of hill-walking or all-terrain running, and the range of 40 different programmes also helps keep things varied.
 It also has an impressive top speed of 20kph.